Diffraction, Geochemical Analysis and Electron Microscopy

-Geochempet provides our clients with detailed reports on a range of geochemical analyses used in the exploration, mining and resource industries.
-These reports include providing testing and interpretation and recommendations of the results obtained.
+Trilab provides specialist geochemical analysis to support engineering geology for the exploration, mining, and resource industries.
+Providing our clients with detailed reports on a range of geochemical analyses used in the exploration, mining and resource industries.
+These reports include testing, interpretation, and recommendations based on the results obtained.

-Geochemical analysis is the geological interpretation of results from multiple test methods including X-Ray Diffraction, X-Ray Fluorescence/Geochemical Analysis.
+Geochemical analysis is the geological interpretation of results from multiple test methods, including X-Ray Diffraction, X-Ray Fluorescence/Geochemical Analysis, Scanning Electron Microscopy (SEM), and wet chemistry techniques.

 Analysis and interpretation of these results help scientists and geologists understand the characteristics and conditions for industry clients and their proposed project specifications.